Vile Verses by Roald Dahl

 Visually, the illustrations match the verse perfectly, using a collection of artists such as Lauren Child, Lane Smith, and an especial favorite of Dahl’s, Quentin Blake, who provides the forward and opening illustration for each section.

 Please dive headlong, with a child by the hand, into this visual and verbal feast of Dahl’s dictums.
-Everyone who opens a page of Vile Verses will relish a master storyteller and poet in full possession of his talent, waiting to let an eager audience begin the feast.
+Everyone who opens a page of Vile Verses will relish a master storyteller and poet in full possession of his talent, with art that perfectly dovetails with the poetry, just waiting to let an eager audience begin the feast.
 Let your child have a wee taste and they’ll want to consume it, cover and all.
-Augustus Gloop, Beware!

 You might also be interested in...